 Abercrombie and Fitch has shocked me this past year with their great-fitting jeans for women in their 30s.
 Here’s a look at my favorite pair and how it compares to my other jeans.

-Today I’m reviewing them all, and showing side by side comparisons with a few other brands of jeans I own so that you can see how good they really are stacked up against designer denim as well as Madewell.
+In this post I’m showing side by side comparisons with a few other brands of jeans I own so that you can see how good they really are stacked up against designer denim as well as Madewell.

 Ready?
 Let’s dive in.